hueyjj/2D-shooting-game/README.md

 # Defend of the Coke race
-Defend of the Coke race is a 2D shooting game that mainly uses the java standard library.
+Defend of the Coke race is a 2D shooting game that uses the java standard library.

 # Requirements
 Java